 What causes male infertility?

-Many biological and environmental factors can impact male fertility
+Many biological and environmental factors can impact your fertility.
+Possibilities include:

 What are the symptoms of male infertility?